 The scholarship program, co-funded by NBC and Mr. Brokaw, has been designed to give something back to the men and women who have contributed so much time and energy to the success of the NBCU News Group (NBC News, MSNBC and CNBC).
 The program benefits children of full-time employees who plan to pursue postsecondary education in college and vocational programs.
 Two one-year $10,000 scholarships are offered for full-time study at any accredited institution of the student’s choice.

-The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
+The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Awards for this scholarship are granted to eligible recipients without regard to race, ethnicity, sex, sexual orientation, gender identity or expression, religion, age, marital status, national origin, ancestry, pregnancy or maternity, medical condition, physical or mental disability, or any trait or status that is protected by law (which may vary from country to country).

 Applicants to the Tom Brokaw Scholarship Program must: